DrKJeff16/project.nvim/README.md

 ```

 #### Telescope Projects Picker

-To use the projects picker
+To use the projects picker execute the following Lua code:

 ```lua
 require("telescope").extensions.projects.projects{}
 ```